Program Description

 Social Adult Day Services Grant Recipients

-The following organizations receive a Social Adult Day Services grant from NYSOFA:
+The following organizations receive Social Adult Day Services grant funding from NYSOFA:

 - Catholic Charities Neighborhood Services (Queens)